-- · Completed application for admission. - High school transcript which includes grades earned at the end of the 10th grade and official ACT scores. - Minimum GPA of 3.0. - ACT composite of 20 or above, and ACT subscores of 20 or higher in the subject area of enrollment. - · Written permission from parent or legal guardian. - Written recommendation(s) from high school principal and counselor or teacher in relevant academic area.
+- Completed application for admission. - High school transcript which includes grades earned at the end of the 10th grade and official ACT scores. - Minimum GPA of 3.0. - ACT subscores of 19 or higher in the subject area of enrollment. - Written permission from parent or legal guardian. - Written recommendation(s) from high school principal and counselor or teacher in relevant academic area.
 High school students enrolled in either the joint enrollment program or the dual enrollment program must maintain a cumulative GPA of at least 2.0 in order to register for subsequent course(s) until after graduation from high school.